EU Policy Forum Teacher Workshop

 Box 353650 Seattle, WA 98195

+There are limited travel stipends available for teachers and community college instructors coming from beyond the Puget Sound and from outside of Washington State.
+To be considered, workshop attendees must be registered for the workshop and need to also complete the travel funding application by July 20.
 Please note, everyone must pay the $35 workshop registration fee, regardless of travel stipend award status.
 Recipients of stipends will be notified soon after the application deadline.